 9. No additional fee will be payable for any performance given in the course of the Competition.

-Vendome Grand Prize: $30,000, a recording on the Steinway & Sons label and several international performances
+Vendome Grand Prize: $30,000, a professional recording on a major label and several international performances

 Each of the other two finalists receives an award of $5,000